How can I disclose my disability?

 - You can disclose your disability on your direct entry application to Ulster University

-- You can disclose your disability to us directly, our contact details are at the bottom of page.
+- You can disclose your disability to us directly, you can contact us through the link at the top of this page.

 What do I need to do to get support?

 - Complete an Additional Study Needs (ASN) form to tell us about about your support needs.

 - Provide medical evidence to demonstrate the impact of your disability, by either uploading it with your application or sending it to Student Wellbeing directly or on campus.

 - Attend an introductory appointment to meet one of our AccessAbility Advisers